SadisticWhistle/SadisticWhistle/README.md

 - Hi, I’m @SadisticWhistle also known as Thorn
 - I'm an aspiring game dev
 - I'm not proficient in any code languages as of rn but I know a bit of Java and C#
-- You can reech me through discord(Same name)

 <!---
 SadisticWhistle/SadisticWhistle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.